edde-framework/edde/docs/examples/sandbox.md

 ?> This is one way, how you can build production ready Docker container with your application.

+?> To keep log rotate complex and not maintainable, everything is redirected to `stderr` and `stdout`, thus you can use any service to hook on `docker log` and process logs if needed.

 ## Dockerfile

 We need Dockerfile which will define all the interesting stuff in the image.